Who We Are

 School Information, Networking and Parent Resources

-Our website and Facebook page offer additional content highlighting useful information for parents and schools.
-Our resources page contains links to webinars, online resources, and recommended books and speakers on specific topics of interest for the independent school community.
-View our “Resources by Topic” page.
-Our programs also offer networking opportunities for parents, including PA President and PCW Rep events, and “Parent Speak” which exists as a forum for sharing ideas, expressing concerns and obtaining advice on parenting at every age and stage of development.
+Our website offers additional content highlighting useful information for parents and schools.
+Our resources section contains links to webinars, online resources, and recommended books and speakers on specific topics of interest for the independent school community.
+Our programs also offer networking opportunities for parents, including PA President and PCW Rep events.